Kingwl/monaco-volar/README.md

 #### Init Onigasm

 VSCode are using Onigasm to highlight codes.
-Do we have adapted the Onigasm and monaco.
+And we have adapted the Onigasm and monaco.
 And some pre-defined grammars.

 Onigasm needs a wasm module before using.
 We have to load it first.